Temporary Car Insurance: What Are the Options?

 Does Your Personal Car Insurance Cover a Temporary Car?

-Your car insurance policy may cover rental cars, if it does, you may not need to buy any temporary car insurance through a rental agency.
+Your car insurance policy may cover rental cars.
+If it does, you may not need to buy any temporary car insurance through a rental agency.

 The coverage will generally reflect the same coverages you have on your own car.
 For example, if you have a $500 deductible on comprehensive coverage, this same coverage and deductible would extend to your rental car.
 Whatever deductibles and coverage limits you have on your own car would extend to the rental car.
 Check with your car insurance company to confirm you have the proper coverage before renting the car.
 They will be in the best position to help you and offer appropriate coverages for your situation.

 Non-owner liability policies are meant to cover specific circumstances and do have some exclusions on the definition of car that may be insured under the policy.
-Read more about Non-Owner liability insurance here.

 Who Sells Non-Owner Liability Policies?